graemephi/seeminacalc/readme.md

 ## Building

-Only clang on windows and emscripten are supported.
-However, the ninja/makefiles are very simple so if you're comfortable with C/C++ it shouldn't be hard to get it running for other systems / compilers.
+Only windows, with clang rather than msvc, and emscripten are supported.
+However, the ninja/makefiles are very simple so if you're comfortable with C/C++ it shouldn't be hard to get it running for other systems/compilers.

 For native binaries using clang,